-- 650. Topology (5).
+650. Topology (5).
 Pr., MH 264 and any junior level mathematics course.

 Metric spaces, continuity, sequences, equivalent metrics; topological spaces, continuity and homeomorphisms, products; connectedness; compactness.
-This course may be taught concurrently with MH 450. - 660-661.
+This course may be taught concurrently with MH 450.

+660-661.
 Numerical Analysis I, II (5-5).
 Pr., MH 266 and knowledge of an elementary computer language.

 Number systems and error propagation, solution of systems of nonlinear equations, polynomial and spline interpolation, least squares approximations.
 Chebyshev economization, numerical differentiation and integration including Romberg integration, numerical solution of systems of linear equations, triangular factorization, matrix norms and condition numbers, iterative methods, eigenvalue problems, overdetermined systems, initial value and boundary value problems.
 Projects of a more theoretical nature (as compared to MH 460-461) are required.
 This course may be taught concurrently with MH 460-461.
-MH 660 usually is offered only in the Fall Quarter of odd years, and MH 661 usually is offered only in the Winter Quarter of even years.
+MH 660 usually is offered only in the Winter Quarter of even years.
+MH 661 may be offered in the Spring Quarter of even years.